-The Palace of Knossos, situated on the Kephala hill south of Heraklion, Crete, stands as a testament to the ancient Minoan civilization.
-First occupied around 7000 BCE during the Aceramic Neolithic period, the site boasts a rich history spanning over five millennia before the First Palace’s construction.
+The Palace of Knossos, located on the Kephala hill south of Heraklion, Crete, is an important site of the ancient Minoan civilization.
+Occupied since around 7000 BCE during the Aceramic Neolithic period, the site has a long history that predates the First Palace’s construction by over five millennia.

 The First Palace